jcz14/personal-website/README.md

 This is my personal website.
-Currently hosted on my own server [here](http://172.11.172.16/~jim/WmGXQ5YvdzSYCG8l/).
+A live version can be found [here](http://jcz95.dynu.com/~jim/WmGXQ5YvdzSYCG8l/).